 \section{Introduction}

-The rapid advancement of supply chain systems and the explosive expansion of e-commerce have set unprecedented requirements for efficiency, accuracy, and responsiveness.
-Modern retail operations must process vast product assortments, move goods at high velocity, and meet customer expectations for faster and more reliable delivery.
-For instance, JD.com—one of China’s largest e-commerce platforms—Manages a supply chain network comprising over 10 million self-operated SKUs (Stock Keeping Units) distributed across thousands of warehouses and distribution centers nationwide.
-Daily order volumes routinely exceed tens of millions, serving 600 million of annual active users across China, requiring highly coordinated inventory and logistics operations.
-This extensive network encompasses multiple interconnected stages of the value chain, from supplier collaboration and product assortment to dynamic pricing, inventory allocation, order fulfillment, and last-mile delivery.
-Each stage relies on accurate data insights and coordinated decision-making to maintain both cost efficiency and service quality.
-This interdependence underscores the immense operational complexity of modern large-scale supply chains.
+The rapid evolution of supply chain systems and the exponential growth of e-commerce impose unprecedented demands for efficiency, accuracy, and responsiveness.
+Modern retail operations must manage extensive product assortments, facilitate high-velocity inventory turnover, and satisfy customer expectations for expedited delivery.
+For instance, JD.com, a leading Chinese e-commerce platform, manages a supply chain network encompassing over 10 million self-operated Stock Keeping Units (SKUs) distributed across thousands of warehouses and distribution centers nationwide.
+With daily order volumes routinely exceeding tens of millions and a user base of 600 million annual active consumers, the platform demands highly coordinated inventory and logistics operations.
+This extensive ecosystem spans multiple interconnected stages of the value chain, ranging from supplier collaboration and assortment planning to dynamic pricing, inventory allocation, order fulfillment, and last-mile delivery.
+Each stage relies on precise, data-driven insights and synchronized decision-making to balance cost efficiency with service quality, thereby underscoring the immense operational complexity of modern large-scale supply chains.

-Despite the increasing sophistication of supply chain systems, planning remains a critical challenge.
-Effective supply chain planning must balance multiple, often conflicting objectives, such as inventory efficiency, order fulfillment rates, and production scheduling under uncertainty stemming from both demand fluctuations and variable lead times (VLT).
-In multi-distribution-center environments, misaligned plans can result in stockouts, overstocking, and service degradation.
-Accurate and timely demand forecasting, inventory allocation, and replenishment planning are therefore crucial to operational success.
-Traditional planning approaches often struggle to adapt to high-dimensional, dynamic, and uncertain environments, highlighting the need for intelligent decision-making frameworks capable of real-time reasoning and adaptive optimization.

-To address these challenges, recent research has explored the integration of Large Language Model (LLM)-based agents into supply chain decision-making.
-LLM agents can autonomously interpret natural language queries, reason over structured and unstructured data, and orchestrate multi-step planning workflows.
-By decomposing complex supply chain problems into modular tasks—such as historical sales analysis, feature data processing, and plan formulation—LLM agents can execute iterative, adaptive planning cycles that continuously refine decisions based on intermediate results.
-This approach enables automated, scalable, and interpretable supply chain planning, offering a promising pathway to improve efficiency, responsiveness, and robustness in complex retail environments.